Introduction to Digital Animation

 2D Computer Animation

-This module explores techniques including character design and acting in animation to strengthen your animation techniques.
-Workshops will cover areas including lip synching and facial expressions as well as focusing on the principles of animation.
+This module explores frame by frame rotoscoping and other computer animation techniques using a variety of software.
+Workshops will cover areas including lip synching and walk cycles as well as focusing on the principles of animation.
 The techniques that you learn will be used to create a short 2D animation on a specified theme.

 You will define an area of research within the field of digital media and develop a piece of academic writing.
 The module is taught through a combination of seminars, research workshops, lectures, and individual tutorials.